dakanji/RefindPlus/README.md

 uga_pass_through      |Provides UGA instance on GOP to permit EFIBoot with modern GPUs.

 In addition to the new functions above, the following upsteam functions have been extended:
-- `use_graphics_for` : OpenCore and Clover added as options that can be set to boot in graphics mode.
+- **"use_graphics_for" Token:** OpenCore and Clover added as options that can be set to boot in graphics mode.
-- `showtools` : Additional tools added:
+- **"showtools" Token:** Additional tools added:
   - `clean_nvram` : Allows resetting nvram directly from RefindPlus.
   - `show_bootscreen` : Allows compatible GPUs to load the Apple Pre Boot Configuration screen.

 ## Divergence
 Implementation differences between rEFInd and RefindPlus as at rEFInd v0.13.2 are:
-- `timeout` : The default is no timeout unless explicitly set.
+- **"timeout" Token:** The default is no timeout unless explicitly set.
-- `screensaver` : The RefindPlus screensaver cycles through a set of colours as opposed to a single grey colour.
+- **"screensaver" Token:** The RefindPlus screensaver cycles through a set of colours as opposed to a single grey colour.
-- `use_nvram` : RefindPlus variables are written to the file system and not the motherboard's NVRAM unless explicitly set to do so by activating this configuration token.
+- **"use_nvram" Token:** RefindPlus variables are written to the file system and not the motherboard's NVRAM unless explicitly set to do so by activating this configuration token.
-- `log_level` : Controls the native log format and an implementation of the upstream format.
+- **"log_level" Token:** Controls the native log format and an implementation of the upstream format.
   * Only active on DEBUG builds.
 RELEASE builds remain optimised for day to day use.
   * Level 0 does not switch logging off but activates the native summary format
   * Levels 1 to 4 output logs equivalent to the detailed upstream format
-- The `max` resolution setting is redundant in RefindPlus which always defaults to the maximum available resolution whenever the resolution is not set or is otherwise not available.
+- **"resolution" Token:** The `max` setting is redundant in RefindPlus which always defaults to the maximum available resolution whenever the resolution is not set or is otherwise not available.
-- WQHD monitors are correctly determined not to be HiDPI monitors and UI elements are not scaled up on such monitors when the RefindPlus-Specific `scale_ui` token is set to the default option of automatic detection.
+- **UI Scaling:** WQHD monitors are correctly determined not to be HiDPI monitors and UI elements are not scaled up on such monitors when the RefindPlus-Specific `scale_ui` token is set to the default option of automatic detection.
-- ESPs other than that containing the rEFInd efi file are now also scaned for loaders by rEFInd.
-The earlier behaviour, where other ESPs were treated as duplicates and ignored, has been considered an error and changed.
+- **ESP Scanning:** Other ESPs separate from that containing the active efi file are now also scanned for loaders by rEFInd.
+The earlier behaviour, where all other ESPs were treated as duplicates and ignored, has been considered an error and changed.
 This earlier behaviour is preferred and maintained in RefindPlus.
-Users are however provided an option to override this behaviour, in favour of the new rEFInd behaviour, by activating the RefindPlus-Specific `scan_other_esp` configuration token.
+However, Users are provided an option to override this behaviour, in favour of the new rEFInd behaviour, by activating the RefindPlus-Specific `scan_other_esp` configuration token.
-- When user configured boot stanzas are disabled using a `Disabled` token, rEFInd continues to process any other tokens within the stanza and fully builds the `Entry` object which is then discarded later.
-In RefindPlus, processing of a user configured boot stanza is halted once a `Disabled` token is encountered and a NULL `Entry` object is returned immediately.
-The outcome is the same when running rEFInd (which returns a fully built object to be subsequently discarded) and RefindPlus (which immediately returns a NULL object to be discarded) but the different processing approach allows users to optimise loading RefindPlus by placing any `Disabled` tokens in user configured boot stanzas immediately after the `menuentry` line (as in the config.conf-sample file).
+- **Disabled Manual Stanzas:** The processing of a user configured boot stanza is halted once a `Disabled` setting is encountered and a NULL `Entry` object returned immediately.
+The outcome is the same between rEFInd, which always proceeds to create and return a fully built object (subsequently discarded), and RefindPlus, which immediately returns a NULL object (similarly discarded).
+However, the approach adopted in RefindPlus allows for an optimised loading process particularly when `Disabled` tokens are placed immediately after the `menuentry` line (see the [config.conf-sample](https://github.com/dakanji/RefindPlus/blob/GOPFix/config.conf-sample) file).

 ## Roll Your Own
 Refer to [BUILDING.md](https://github.com/dakanji/RefindPlus/blob/GOPFix/BUILDING.md) for build instructions (x64 Only).